 Visitor numbers (2019): 704,512

 The area of Crater Lake National Park is just over 181,000 acres and it was formed in 1902 around the blue lake of the same name.
+It is one of the best weekend trips from Portland and many other places in the region.

-The local attraction is the Lake Wanderer – a log floating vertically for over a hundred years.
+The local attraction is Lake Wanderer – a log floating vertically for over a hundred years.
 The wood did not deteriorate due to cold water temperatures.

 There are so many things that make Crater Lake a US park worth visiting – from its surrounding mountains to Wizard Island inside of the lake and more.
 Most visitors venture to the Oregon national park in summer but it is worth a winter visit if you like snow.